vmware-archive/pivot_pws_tutorial_rails/README.md

   password: <%= ENV['PIVOT_PWS_TUTORIAL_RAILS_DATABASE_PASSWORD'] %>
 ```

-If that's the case, how is PWS connecting to the database, since the above values are bogus?
+The above values are bogus, so how is PWS connecting to the database?

-Similarly to Heroku, PWS injects a database.yml at runtime.
+The Cloud Foundry Ruby buildpack will automatically extract the URI in VCAP_SERVICES and set it to DATABASE_URL if the latter isn't set (see `cf set-env`).

+[Rails 4 will notice that a DATABASE_URL is set][rails-config-db] and use that instead of config/database.yml.
+The result is an ignored config file.
+You could safely delete the production stanza.

 ## Database migrations